rhysd/neovim-component/README.md

 ### Receive internal various events

 You can receive various events (including UI redraw notifications) from **store**.
-Store is a part of flux architecture and global instance of [EventEmitter](https://nodejs.org/api/events.html).
+`store` is a part of flux architecture and global instance of [EventEmitter](https://nodejs.org/api/events.html).

+You can also access to the state of editor via `store`.
 Note that all values are read only.
 Do not change the value of store directly because it breaks the internal state of component.

 ```javascript
 const neovim_element = document.getElementById('neovim');